DIRECTOR: Rolfe Kanefsky

 Victoria De Mare

 Further issues that I had with The Black Room was the ending.
 The movie really isn't all that cohesive with its story.
 We are aware that a ritual happened in the house and something was summoned.
 However, our couple is never really told or given much in the way of defeating the demon, no research is shown.
 They just happen to have the artifact they need chucked at them and use it to defeat it.
 It's all rather poorly set up and executed.
-A whole lot of scenes of a sexual nature are stringed together with a paper thin plot.
+A whole lot of scenes of a sexual nature are stringed together with a paper-thin plot.

 The movie gets points for being pretty entertaining.
 I've mentioned I wasn't a fan of the visual effects, the gore or the plot.
-The movie isn't scary at all or has any solid jump scares.
+The film isn't scary at all or has any solid jump scares.
 But I won't fault the movie on an entertainment level.
 I think this falls into the category of so bad it's almost good.
 I will say that I was never bored.
 Silly and sexual is what this movie goes for and for that, I'll throw it a few points.
-I think if anything, it looks like the entire cast is having a lot of fun and their tongues firmly placed in cheek.
+I think if anything, it looks like the entire cast is having a ball and their tongues firmly placed in cheek.